Chapter 22 – Mother and child

 “The weird thing,” Callie said, “is that after Oscar disappeared, I went back to Jim’s studio and he stopped talking to me except if necessary.

-“We thought you should know,” Callie said.
+“We thought you should know,” Callie said, nodding.

-“How’d you get the painting?”
+“How’d you get a Vermeer?”
 Alex asked.

 “Cool story,” Callie said.